 It certainly was hillier.
 The first hill came before completing the first mile:

 There were a couple more undulations before the turnaround point around the halfway mark.
 My legs were feeling pretty good, but as usual, my lungs were starting to feel pretty taxed.
 It felt like a whole army of dudes wearing light blue Manic Training t-shirts were gaining on me too.
 Then the second-place woman, Virginia, passed me.

 The final ascent came shortly after.
 I kept pace with Virginia going up it, and it was steep and long enough that we were going only 8:30/mile for a few moments.
 After that was a half-mile descent to the finish.
 I used that opportunity to pass Virginia and also put some distance on the Manic runners behind.

-With about a quarter-mile to go, I looked at the Garmin and it read something like 19:38 had elapsed.
+With about 200 meters to go, I looked at the Garmin and it read something like 19:38 had elapsed.
 That gave me a little extra motivation to sustain the surge.
 Could I finish in under 21 minutes for a second five-kilometer race in one week?

 As it turned out, no!
 The official chip time was 21:01, so I missed sub-21 by two seconds.
 I also finished one place (and a mere five seconds) out of an age group award, and one place out of the top 20.
 One kid who was 12 years old or younger beat me too.